Lew Stone: 1930s

 In November 1933, Stone transferred his band to the Cafe Anglais and in February 1934 started a successful tour for the Mecca Agency.
 The band returned to the Monseigneur in March 1934 until the summer when the Monseigneur was sold to become a cinema.
 In September 1934, Al Bowlly and Bill Harty left to join Ray Noble in U.S. For about a year from November 1934, Stone moved to the Regal Zonophone record label, continued with theatre tours, and the band was resident for a time at the Hollywood Restaurant.
 Alan Kane became the main vocalist while there were also vocal contributions from band members Nat Gonella, Joe Ferrie, Tiny Winters, Joe Crossman, and American composer Al Hoffman.
 When Gonella left to concentrate on his own Georgians band in March 1935, trumpeter Tommy McQuater joined Stone's band.
 On 12 October, Stone featured Sam Browne as vocalist for the first time with "Cheek To Cheek" and "Isn't This A Lovely Day?".
 In November, Stone and his band returned to the Decca record label.
 In 1936, Stone stopped touring and formed a smaller band which opened on 30 March at the Café de Paris.
 The band also began to broadcast regularly for commercial radio stations Radio Normandy and Radio Luxembourg.
 In October, Stone became musical director for the show On Your Toes (opened February 1937).
 The band continued at the Cafe de Paris until 31 July 1937.
 In September, Stone became musical director of the show Hide and Seek at the London Hippodrome, starring Cicely Courtneidge and Bobby Howes.

 Al Bowlly returned to England at the end of 1937, and in February 1938 he began recording with Stone again.
-Stone's band played music of all kinds, for all tastes, and for all the dance tempos, but today it is particularly their playing of the sentimental ballads that is recognised and in demand for re-issue on CD, especially the titles featuring Bowlly.
-In his own arrangements, Stone was particularly careful to match Bowlly's voice with appropriate ensemble phrasing and short instrumental solos, resulting in recordings which make much more satisfying listening than many other bands' recordings of the standard tunes.
+Stone's band played music in a wide variety of dance tempos and genres while working with Bowlly.
+Today, their collaborative music is often sampled by modern artists, notably titles featuring Bowlly.

-Stone was not afraid to work with modern music and was also an innovator.
-His recordings of the Gene Gifford/Casa Loma Orchestra titles are not mere copies but careful interpretations which make full use of the musicians in his band.
-The skills of Lew Davis, Joe Crossman and Nat Gonella are particularly evident on several of Stone's earlier jazz titles, some of which were issued in U.S.
+Stone was innovative and willing to work with modern music.
+His recordings of the Gene Gifford/Casa Loma Orchestra titles were careful interpretations that made full use of the musicians in his band.
+In particular, the skills of Lew Davis, Joe Crossman and Nat Gonella were recognized on several of Stone's earlier jazz titles, some of which were issued in U.S.